PhotonVision/photonvision-docs/source/docs/programming/photonlib/robot-pose-estimator.rst

     * Choose the Pose which is closest to the last pose calculated.
 * AVERAGE_BEST_TARGETS
     * Choose the Pose which is the average of all the poses from each tag.
+* MULTI_TAG_PNP
+    * Calculates a new robot position estimate by combining all visible tags.

 .. tab-set-code::
    .. code-block:: java